jcarterlab/Cast-Away/Cast_Away.md

 ### **4) Final Results:**

-The results show a statistically significant relationship for each measure, with ocean access increasing GDP per capita by an average of 23.6 percent (with a p-value of 0.0000788).
+The results show a statistically significant relationship for all measures, with ocean access increasing GDP per capita by 23.6 percent (with a p-value of 0.0000788).

 ![](Cast_Away_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->